FurryCoders/FALocalRepo/README.md

 Submissions, users and infos will all be checked and the database re-indexed and optimized.

 5. `Index`<br>
-Indexes will be deleted and done again.
+Indexes will be deleted and created again.

 6. `Optimize`<br>
 Database will be optimized with sqlite `VACUUM` function.